 Missouri Survivor Benefits for Law Enforcement Officers

 Every week, survivors—defined as spouses or dependent children of the fallen officer—share two-thirds of the officer’s weekly wage, as determined by his or her weekly wage for the year before the accident, up to a certain amount.
-Currently, that ceiling is around $900 per week.
+In June, 2018, that ceiling is around $900 per week.

 Spouses remain eligible for these weekly payments until they remarry, at which time they receive a lump sum of two years of benefits.